-setup The setup command takes care of basic setup tasks, such as creating the cymfs user and allowing access to CernVM-FS mount points by all users.

-chksetup The chksetup command inspects the system and the CernVM-FS configuration in /etc/cvmfs for common problems.

-showconfig The showconfig command prints the CernVM-FS parameters for all repositories or for the specific repository given as argument.

-stat The stat command prints file system and network statistics for currently mounted repositories.

-status The status command shows all currently mounted repositories and the process id (PID) of the CernVM-FS processes managing a mount point.

-probe The probe command tries to access /cvmfs/\$repository for all repositories specified in CVMFS_REPOSITORIES.

-reload The reload command is used to reload or hotpatch CernVM-FS instances.

-umount The umount command unmounts all currently mounted CernVM-FS repositories, which will only succeed if there are no open file handles on the repositories.

-wipecache The wipecache command is an alias for reload -c.

-bugreport The bugreport command creates a tarball with collected system information which helps to debug a problem.

-cvmfs talk
+- setup The setup command takes care of basic setup tasks, such as creating the cvmfs user and allowing access to CernVM-FS mount points by all users. - chksetup The chksetup command inspects the system and the CernVM-FS configuration in /etc/cvmfs for common problems. - showconfig The showconfig command prints the CernVM-FS parameters for all repositories or for the specific repository given as argument. - stat The stat command prints file system and network statistics for currently mounted repositories. - status The status command shows all currently mounted repositories and the process id (PID) of the CernVM-FS processes managing a mount point. - probe The probe command tries to access /cvmfs/\$repository for all repositories specified in CVMFS_REPOSITORIES or the ones specified as a space separated list on the command line, respectively. - fsck Run cvmfs_fsck on all repositories specified in CVMFS_REPOSITORIES. - reload The reload command is used to reload or hotpatch CernVM-FS instances. - umount The umount command unmounts all currently mounted CernVM-FS repositories, which will only succeed if there are no open file handles on the repositories. - wipecache The wipecache command is an alias for reload -c. - killall The killall command immediately unmounts all repositories under /cvmfs and terminates the associated processes.
+It is meant to escape from a hung state without the need to reboot a machine.
+However, all processes that use CernVM-FS at the time will be terminated, too.
+The need to use this command very likely points to a network problem or a bug in cvmfs. - bugreport The bugreport command creates a tarball with collected system information which helps to debug a problem.

+cvmfs_talk

 The cvmfs_talk command provides a way to control a currently running CernVM-FS process and to extract information about the status of the corresponding mount point.
 Most of the commands are for special purposes only or covered by more convenient commands, such as cvmfs_config showconfig or cvmfs_config stat.
-Two commands might be of particular interest though.
+Three commands might be of particular interest though.

-'''

 cvmfs_talk cleanup 0

-'''